 The Uncontested Dissolution of Marriage hearing may be scheduled in accordance with the procedure set forth on the Scheduling page.

-Prior to the final hearing, please upload the proposed Final Judgment for Dissolution of Marriage via the E-Filing portal.
+Prior to the final hearing, please upload the proposed Final Judgment for Dissolution of Marriage via the E-Filing Portal.

 Consistent with the Uniform Procedures for Brevard County Family Division, when submitting a proposed Final Judgment, parties must complete the checklist located within.
 If a party is seeking the restoration of a prior legal name, that party must appear before the Court, remotely, to present testimony in support thereof.
 Alternatively, a party seeking the restoration of a prior legal name may submit an affidavit setting forth the matters described in §68.07(3)(k) in lieu of appearing before the Court.
 If the proposed Final Judgment of Dissolution of Marriage is submitted via the e-portal, the Cover Letter SHALL contain the following: